• Home

 Roundtable Discussion: Challenges in Emerging Leadership

 For the first time, AMBA will offer a roundtable discussion as a session during one of its breakout tracks.
 During this conversation, AMBA's Emerging Leaders will have the opportunity to address challenges they've faced in the workplace and review the opportunities available to them in their professional role.
-Attendees will be able to "workshop" challenging situations, connect with like-minded peers and walk away with new insight into the tools they can leverage to can enhance their professional development and advance in their organization.
+Attendees will be able to "workshop" challenging situations, connect with like-minded peers and walk away with new insight into the tools they can leverage to enhance their professional development and advance within their organization.

 BREAKOUT SESSIONS - BUSINESS TOOLS